daveshap/ACE_Framework/README.md

 - [Layer 6: Task Prosecution](#layer-6-task-prosecution)
 - [Security](#security)

+Here's a YouTube video I made as a deep dive walkthrough of this repo: https://youtu.be/A_BL_pu4Gtk

 ## Interlayer Communication Buses

 The ACE framework employs two unidirectional communication busss to coordinate information flow between layers: